The Best Online Bookstore & Audiobook Alternatives To Amazon

 Bookshop.org

 Bookshop is a B corporation that supports independent bookstores through online sales.
-They hope to compete with Amazon and give customers who prefer shopping online an alternative to support their local bookstore from their computer.
-Customers can either select the specific bookstore they want to support with their purchases or allow their purchase to support a broad pool of funds that are shared with independent bookstores more generally.
+They compete with Amazon and give customers who prefer shopping online an alternative to support their local bookstore from their computer.
+To date, they’ve raised over $40 million for independent bookstores!
+Customers can either select the specific bookstore they want to support with their purchases or allow their purchases to support a broader pool of funds shared with independent bookstores.

-I’ve been using Bookshop for a few months now, and they have had all the books I wanted to purchase.
-They do have a small shipping fee unlike Amazon (where most of us probably have free shipping through Prime).
-However, they offer discounts on certain books to help keep prices comparable with Amazon.
+I’ve been using Bookshop for years, and they’ve always had the books I wanted to purchase.
+They have a small shipping fee, unlike Amazon.
+However, they offer discounts on certain books to keep prices comparable to Amazon’s.
 Further, supporting local bookstores is an investment in our communities and a diverse economy.
-If you can, supporting local and independent bookshops is well worth the small investment in a shipping fee.
+If you can, supporting local and independent bookshops is well worth the small shipping cost.

 Libro.fm

-At first, I struggled a bit with their technology, but they’ve really improved it and now it’s my very favorite audiobook app.
+It’s the only audiobook app I use.
 For the same price as Audible, you can choose from a huge selection of audiobooks.
 I definitely recommend checking it out and making the switch if you are an Audible user.
-To get started (or make the switch), you can sign up with this link to get two books for the price of one and use code “HONESTLY” at checkout.
+To get started (or make the switch), sign up via this link to get two books for the price of one and use code “HONESTLY” at checkout.

 All in all, you can finally cut ties with Amazon when it comes to books.
 Instead of supporting a company that is gobbling up small businesses, forcing independent bookstores to close their doors, and weakening local business environments, put your dollars in the registers of local and independent book mavens.

 P.S.
-If you want used books, I also like Better World Books which uses their proceeds to support literacy programs and the world
+If you want used books, I also like Better World Books, which uses its proceeds to support literacy programs and the world.